-Attempting to enhance immune cells is complicated because there are different kinds of cells that activate in response to different microbes.
-Still, thanks to extensive research, experts are learning how the immune system functions, what it needs to work well, and you can protect your health using certain natural remedies, foods, and simple habits that are incorporated into your daily routine.
+When outbreaks occur, naturally boost your immune system health and implement "best practices" to ward off and reduce the severity of infections.
+Thanks to extensive research, experts are learning how the immune system functions, what it needs to work well, and how you can protect your health using natural remedies, foods, and simple daily habits.

-While it may be nearly impossible to avoid picking up novel viruses or other microbes during outbreaks, there are several things you can do to minimize your risk of becoming very ill if you get infected.
-Novel microbes are viruses, bacteria, and other microscopic creatures that your immune system has never been exposed to so it may not know to fight them.
+While it is challenging to avoid novel viruses or other microbes during outbreaks, you can minimize how ill you get if infected.
+Novel microbes are viruses, bacteria, and other microscopic creatures that your immune system, and humanity at large, have never been exposed to.
 Others can cloak themselves or use other measures to avoid detection until their numbers make you ill.

-In addition to practicing habits that reduce your risks of making your body an "open house" for opportunistic pathogens, you can promote a strong, healthy immune system that functions optimally with the following foods, herbs, and supplements.
+In addition to practicing habits that reduce your risks of making your body an "open house" for opportunistic pathogens, you can promote a strong, healthy immune system with the following foods, herbs, and supplements.

-One of the most natural ways to boost your immune system and keep it functioning at its best is to eat clean, nutritious food on a regular basis.
+One of the most natural ways to boost your immune system health is to eat clean, nutritious food on a regular basis.
 Foods that boost your immune system and keep your body healthy are an important line of defense against infectious diseases.

-By the way, many of those convenient, highly processed "foods" and alcohol use can actually suppress immunity and rob the body of nutrients so they can be digested.
+By the way, many convenient processed "foods" and alcohol consumption actually suppress immunity, increase inflammation, and rob the body of nutrients so they can be digested.

 Some foods have antimicrobial properties that can inhibit some types of bacterial or viral infections.